 • Establish and implement gold standard health protocols based on existing best practice

 • Increase collaboration between ship operators and charterers to facilitate crew changes

 • Ensure air connectivity between key maritime hubs for seafarers

 Did you know?

 If you are a active seagoing Master and a member of CAMM, you are automatically a member of the International Federation of Ship Masters Association (IFSMA).
 CAMM pays your membership dues.
 This entitles you to contact IFSMA for support if needed.
 It is also your voice at IMO.
-Since 1975 IFSMA has had Consultative Status at IMO as a non-governmental organization.
+Since 1975 IFSMA has had Consultative Status at IMO as a non-governmental organization (NGO).
 This allows IFSMA to represent the views and protect the interests of seagoing Shipmasters.
-Check out the link to IFSMA on CAMM’s website for more information.
+Check out the link to IFSMA on this website for more information.